freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/applied-visual-design/adjust-the-height-of-an-element-using-the-height-property.english.md

 ## Instructions
 <section id='instructions'>
 Add a <code>height</code> property to the <code>h4</code> tag and set it to 25px.
-<strong>Note:</strong> You may need to be at 100% zoom to pass the test on this challenge.
 </section>

 ## Tests